AndrewMichael2020/health-huddle/README.md

 Owen Brooks, the Governance and Release BI Analyst Agent, had spent the exchange searching the product rules.
 He found three gaps with unnerving confidence: referral notes had no approved privacy classification; nobody had defined how corrections, deletions, and retention would work; and the checks required before release still had no owner.

-“The pipelines could run in development,” Owen said.
-“They could not move into testing until people approved how referral notes would be protected and retained, and what had to pass before release.”
+“OK.
+The pipelines *could* run in development,” Owen said.
+“But they could not move into testing until people approved how referral notes would be protected and retained, and what had to pass before release.
+Right?”

 Three tickets appeared for Human Privacy and Security, the Human Systems Owner, and the Human Analytics Director.
 Development could continue.
 The path into testing stopped there.
 Priya sent a smile.
 Owen made a soft ooh as the red cards settled into place.